Braysen-Good/scientific-visualization/README.md

 ![Tools](/Images/tools.PNG "")

 ## Move Tool
-With the move tool selected, click and drag to move the representation around the visualization space.
+Clicking and dragging with the move tool will move the representation around the visualization space.

 ## Zoom Tool
 Clicking and dragging with the zoom tool will zoom in and out.